contentstack/cli/packages/contentstack-export/README.md

 OPTIONS
-  -A, --auth-token                                     to use auth token -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional]path of the config -d, --data=data                                      path or location to store the data -l, --master-lang=master-lang                        code of the source stacks master Language -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of source stack
+  -A, --auth-token                                     to use auth token -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional] path of the config -d, --data=data                                      path or location to store the data -l, --master-lang=master-lang                        code of the source stack's master Language -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of the source stack

 DESCRIPTION
   ...